quentinletellier/experiment-launcher/README.md

 This repository contains helper classes and script to launch your computer science experiments from yaml configuration files on any device (Local, Slurm clusters) easily.

-This repository is highly inspired from Hydra but is simpler, faster, and customizable for the user with specific needs (see feaures section).
+This repository is highly inspired from Hydra but is simpler and easier to update to your needs.
+It is also faster as it doesn't implement computation heavy features of Hydra.

 ## Install